IanFletcher1Spatial/strigo-lab-exercises/log-in-to-the-fme-academy/exercise.md

 <head><base target="_blank"> </head>

-#### 1. Go to the [Publish Workflows to the Web](https://safe.my.trailhead.com/en/content/safe/trails/trail-publish-workflows-to-the-web) trail.
+#### 1. Go to the **Create Data Integration Apps** trail.

-Click [here](https://safe.my.trailhead.com/en/content/safe/trails/trail-publish-workflows-to-the-web) to go to the Publish Workflows to the Web trail.
-The FME Academy will open in a new tab in your browser.
-If you have already logged in to your FME Academy account, you will be taken directly to the trail.
-If not, you will have to log in or sign up first.
+Click [this link](https://safe.my.trailhead.com/en/content/safe/trails/create-data-integration-apps) to open the Create Data Integration Apps trail in a new tab.
+You may be prompted to log in or register a new account if you do not have one already.

 #### 2. Log In